facebbok pixel

 1. Keep It Light

 When choosing artwork or wall fixtures to hang in your home, remember to keep them as light as possible so that they can be held up by only the tiniest of nails.
-Using thin, small nails will make the holes easier to cover up when it’s time to move out.
-Heavier pieces may require larger nails or even double-sided tape to remain in place, both of which will result in significant damage to the paint upon removal.
+Using thin, small nails will make the holes easier to cover up when moving out.
+Heavier pieces may require larger nails or even double-sided tape to remain in place, resulting in significant damage to the paint upon removal.

 2. Get Low

-Whether it’s a dining table, a couch, or bedside drawers, any piece of furniture you have can risk damaging the floors.
-To avoid costly scratches and scrapes, take the time to put rubber or moleskin grippers under all of your furniture.
-As an added bonus, this will protect the legs of your furniture from damage as well.
+Whether it’s a dining table, a couch, or bedside drawers, any piece of furniture can risk damaging the floors.
+To avoid costly scratches and scrapes, put rubber or moleskin grippers under all of your furniture.
+As an added bonus, this will also protect your furniture’s legs from damage.

 3. Cover Creatively

 As mentioned above, floors are particularly prone to damage in a rental property.
-To further reduce the risk, add rugs and floor mats to as many surfaces as you can.
+To further reduce the risk, add rugs and floor mats to as many surfaces as possible.
 This protects from physical damage as well as spills.

 4. Believe in Magic

 It’s amazing how easy it is to scuff up a freshly painted wall!
-Sometimes all it takes is a chair brushing past it or a purse pressing against it in the wrong way.
+Sometimes, all it takes is a chair brushing past it or a purse pressing against it incorrectly.
 To instantly refresh your walls and avoid the landlord needing to repaint, use a Magic Eraser or other cleaning eraser to rub out the scuffs as they happen.

 5. Clean It Up

-Perhaps the best way to guarantee the return of your security deposit is to regularly invite professional cleaners to give it a thorough clean.
+Perhaps the best way to guarantee the return of your security deposit is to invite Nashville cleaning firms to clean it thoroughly regularly.
 The expert team at Nashville Brighthouse, for example, will keep your space spotlessly clean, helping to preserve the shine of appliances, avoid the growth of bacteria and mold, and eliminate any built-up dirt or grime.

 Whether you live in a rented property for a few months, a year, or a decade, you hope to retrieve your security deposit at the end of your stay.
 By staying conscious of what you hang on the wall, properly protecting your floors, rubbing out scuffs as they happen, and regularly having the place cleaned by professionals, there’s no reason you shouldn’t see 100% of that money come right back to you.